johnnyawesome/ChessComText2Speech/README.md

 Put a real chessboard on your table and practice "real" games.

 With the moves read to you, you don't have to constantly check the screen.
-Also, you get notified when your opponent moves (might take several minutes depending on the type of game you play).
+Also, you get notified when your opponent moves (might take several minutes until a move is played, depending on the type of game you play).

 Good luck with your games!